thouska/spotpy/docs/Hydrological_model.md

 				return self.cmfmodel.observations

 		def objectivefunction(self,simulation,evaluation):
-			if self._used_algorithm == 'sceua': # The SCE-UA algorithm minimizes the objectivefunction like = spotpy.objectivefunctions.rmse(evaluation,simulation)
+		        #SPOTPY expects to get one or multiple values back,
+				#that define the performence of the model run
+				if not self.obj_func:
+					# This is used if not overwritten by user
+					# RMSE (root mean squared error) works good for the SCE-UA algorithm,
+					# as it minimizes the objective function.
-			else: # All other implemented algorithm maximize the objectivefunction objectivefunction= -spotpy.objectivefunctions.rmse(evaluation,simulation)
+					# All other implemented algorithm maximize the objectivefunction
+					model_performance = spotpy.objectivefunctions.rmse(evaluation,simulation)
+				else:
+					#Way to ensure flexible spot setup class
+					model_performance = self.obj_func(evaluation,simulation)
-			return objectivefunction
+			return model_performance

 ## Sampling